Seng555/pancakeswap-sniper-bot-free/README.md

-<h2>pancakeswap sniper bot Free</h2>
+<h1>Free pancakeswap sniper bot</h1>

-  * Get Your username and offer 50% code: SYBOT50 from: http://pancakesbot.com/ <br/>
+* Get Your username from: http://pancakesbot.com/

-  * Disable your antivirus Before open bot, because some EXE file is not install package will be block <br/>
+* Disable your antivirus Before open bot, because some EXE file is not install package will be block
-<br/>##Warning: We do not engage in any way with your profit or loss or your money.
-It only free or paid package

 ## NOW THE BOT IS POSSIBLE FOR BSC: PANCAKESWAP (DEFAULT)
   YOU CAN USE TO ANY DEFI SAME UNISWAP V2 AND PANCAKESWAP V2, BUT YOU NEED TO CHANGE pairabi, pancakeABI AND pancakeSwapFactoryABI

 ## IMPORTANT NOTES BEFORE RUNNING THE BOT
  CHECK TOKEN YOU WANT TO SNIPER IT NOT SCAM OR HONEYPOT OR SNIPER PROTECTION TOKEN (90% NEW TOKEN CAN BE SCAM)